 [Insert comparison of TURN, CLECA and Enron proposals here.
 Comparison should highlight the burden on business each places given the requirement to bring in $2.5 billion]

-Remove Utilities from Merchant Function
+Remove CDWR and the Utilities from Merchant Function

-All customers, through direct contact or aggregation, should
+All customers, through direct contact or aggregation, should make their own choices about energy consumption, free from utility intervention

-Standard offer/default service should be supplied by alternative suppliers determined through competitive bids
+Neither the utility nor DWR are equipped to procure power or manage price risk

+It may be appropriate to phase the program in, beginning with large industrial and commercial customers (e.g., these customers would be required to take commodity service from the market beginning April 1, 2002 (when California’s restructuring law, AB 1890, expires).

+For customers who remain with the utility, the right to serve these “standard offer, or ”default service” customers should be granted through competitive bids submitted by competing service providers

 Increase Supply